CLIMB WITH US. BECOME A MEMBER.

 It was for those people that I founded Third Factor.

 I was lonely and isolated, having moved away from my hometown for a job.
-I was interested in social problems, so I tried to get to know people through activism—but that left me lonelier than ever.
-Those connections were built on the acceptance of set ideas, not on a shared intellectual exploration of those ideas in pursuit of a better life.
+I was interested in social problems, so I tried to get to know people through activism.
+That, however, left me lonelier than ever.
+Those connections turned out to be built on the acceptance of pre-set ideas, not on a shared intellectual exploration of those ideas in pursuit of a better life.

 So I went online to connect, but that wasn’t any better.
 There, too, I found echo chambers—some full of people who piled on me, others who would affirm whatever I felt.
 Very rarely did I find constructive conversation that could really address the issues and help me feel like I was engaged meaningfully in pursuit of the good and the true.